 No details confirmed yet for Lewisham, but last year there were 11 locations where you could drop your tree off throughout January.
 Garden waste subscribers could also put it in their garden waste bin as long as the piece were no bigger than 10cm thick and 50cm long.

-Put your tree out for collection by Monday 13 January 2020, and it'll be collected sometime between then and 27 January.
+Put your tree out for collection by Monday, 10 January 2022, and it'll be collected sometime between then and the end of January.
 Otherwise, put it out with your garden waste if you subscribe to that service, or take it down to the recycling centre in Morden.

-Redbridge residents should leave their Christmas trees out the front of their properties between 13-24 January 2020 — collection will take place sometime during those two weeks.
+Redbridge residents should leave their Christmas trees out the front of their properties for collection between 10-21 January 2022 — collection will take place sometime during those two weeks, but you won't know when, so put sprucey out by 6am on 10 January or you may miss it.
 Otherwise the Chigwell Road tip accepts garden waste.

-Richmond will collect your tree for recycling between 6-17 January 2020 on the normal garden waste collection day.
+Richmond will collect your tree for recycling between 3-14 January 2022 on the normal garden waste collection day.
 Note, you don't have to be a garden waste collection subscriber to have your tree collected.
-Or you can take it to one of the seven drop-off points across the borough from 2-17 January.
+Alternatively, you can take it to one of the seven drop-off points across the borough.

 Sutton Council usually collects trees from the kerbside during two weeks in January — keep checking the website for details to be announced.
 Otherwise, discard it at the Kimpton Park Way recycling centre instead.

-Leave your tree next to your brown garden waste bin if you have kerbside organic collection (PDF info here), or take it to one of the three waste and recycling centres in Leyton, Chingford or Walthamstow.
+Leave your tree next to your brown garden waste bin if you have kerbside organic collection, or take it to one of the three waste and recycling centres in Leyton, Chingford or Walthamstow.
 If your tree is excessive in size, arrange a separate large item collection with Waltham Forest Council.

-For two weeks in January, Wandsworth Council will collect your Christmas tree if it's left outside with your rubbish on the usual collection day.
-Exact dates for 2020 are still to be confirmed so check back on the Wandsworth Council website nearer the time.
+Wandsworth Council will collect your Christmas tree if it's left outside with your rubbish on the usual collection day between 4-14 January 2022.
 The Smugglers Way (great name) reuse and recycling centre is another option.